open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 OTEL_RESOURCE_ATTRIBUTES=deployment.environment=staging,service.version=1.0.0
 ```

-If bytecode instrumentations (see [here](config.md#instrumentations)) are not needed,
+If you don't need [bytecode instrumentations](config.md#instrumentations),
-then you do not have to set the following environment variables:
+you can unset or remove the following environment variables:

 ```env
 COR_ENABLE_PROFILING